diarmuidoconnor/ict-2021/topic08/talk02/APIs.md

 # Web APIs using Express

-This topic explores API design and implementation using the Express web application framework.
+This topic explores Restful API design using Swagger and the OpenAPI specification.